MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Nfsadmin.md

 Specifies general settings for Client for NFS.
 You must supply at least one of the following options with the **config** command argument:

 **fileaccess\=***mode*
 -   Specifies the default permission mode for files created on Network File System \(NFS\) servers.
 The *mode* argument consists of a three digits from 0 to 7 \(inclusive\) representing the default permissions granted the user, group, and others \(respectively\).
-The digits translate to UNIX\-style permissions as follows: 0\=none, 1\=x, 2\=w, 3\=wx, 4\=r, 5\=rx, 6\=rw, and 7\=rwx.
-For example, **fileaccess\=750** gives rwx permission to the owner, rx permission to the group, and no access permission to others.
+The digits translate to UNIX\-style permissions as follows: 0\=none, 1\=x, 2\=w, 3\=wx, 4\=r, 5\=rx, 6\=rw, and 7\=rwx. for example, **fileaccess\=750** gives rwx permission to the owner, rx permission to the group, and no access permission to others.

 **mapsvr\=***server*
 Sets *server* as the User Name Mapping server for Client for NFS.
 Although this option continues to be supported for compatibility with previous versions, you should use the **sfuadmin** utility instead.

 **mtype\=**{**hard** | **soft**}
-Specifies the default mount type.
-For a hard mount, Client for NFS continues to retry a failed RPC until it succeeds.
-For a soft mount, Client for NFS returns failure to the calling application after retrying the call the number of times specified by the **retry** option.
+Specifies the default mount type. for a hard mount, Client for NFS continues to retry a failed RPC until it succeeds. for a soft mount, Client for NFS returns failure to the calling application after retrying the call the number of times specified by the **retry** option.

 **retry\=***number*
 Specifies the number of times to try to make a connection for a soft mount.
 This value must be from 1 to 10, inclusive.
 The default is 1.